 Helpful Tips for Visiting Florence

 - Book tickets in advance: Major attractions like the Uffizi Gallery and the Duomo can sell out quickly.
-Secure your spot online.
 Keep in mind that for extra popular attractions, skip-the-line tickets are worth the extra price.

-- Wear comfortable shoes: Florence’s cobblestone streets are beautiful but not foot-friendly.
-Be ready for plenty of walking and make sure to bring comfortable shoes – preferably sneakers.
+- Wear comfortable shoes: Florence’s cobblestone streets are beautiful, but will definitely make you regret wearing sandals.
+Be ready for plenty of walking and make sure to bring comfortable shoes (preferably sneakers).

 - Visit during shoulder seasons: The best seasons to visit Florence are Spring (April-May) and fall (September-October).
 These seasons offer great weather and fewer crowds.

-- Time your Duomo climb wisely: Go early in the morning or late afternoon to avoid peak crowds and enjoy cooler temperatures.
+- Time your Duomo climb wisely: Go early in the morning or late afternoon to avoid peak crowds and the heat.

 - Pack modest clothing: Many churches require covered shoulders and knees for entry.